 Situated in the center of Sonoma County along Highway 101, Cotati is a modern community with strong historic roots, particularly in agriculture and music.

-Thanks to a gap in the mountains to the west, coastal fog often reaches Cotati in the summer; it creates a milder, somewhat cooler climate than in neighboring communities such as Santa Rosa or Sebastopol.
+Thanks to a gap in the mountains to the west, coastal fog often reaches Cotati in the summer, creating a milder, somewhat cooler climate than in neighboring communities such as Santa Rosa or Sebastopol.

 Laid out in the 1890s and covering less than two square miles, Cotati is one of only two towns nationwide (the other is Detroit) with a hexagon street pattern instead of the standard grid.

 Here are four fun things to do in Cotati:

 Held in historic La Plaza Park, this seasonal market (June-August) features locally-grown veggies, fruits, flowers, artisan foods, and arts & crafts.
 There's always live entertainment, activities for children, wine, beer, and community fun.
 The market is open June through August on Thursdays, 4:30-7:30 p.m.

 La Plaza Park